DrDoofus-MD-PhD-DDS/hoot-faq/ShuffleDAO.md

 - veMINT/auction NFT holders - entitled to bond fee rebasing rewards and tier two (ShuffleMint + treasury governance) votes??
 - Core Team/pMINT?/advisors - all tier voting rights, 25% bonding fees, 20% treasury revenue

 *Questions: Would this mean yield and LP fees pay out to the team?
-Or when auction/Partner ETH comes in, 20% goes to team and 80% to treasury*
+Or when auction/Partner ETH comes in, 20% goes to team and 80% to treasury?
+Also, is there a special NFT or token that shows core team/team membership in teh DAO?*

 ## Where members get monetary benefits
 DAO Treasury - 80% of auction and partner project revenue, 25% of bond fees